Royal Mail managers vote to strike over job cuts

 Meanwhile, the result of the vote organised by the CWU are expected on 19 July and could amount to the biggest ever strike by its members.

-Unison warned delivery chaos was "inevitable" unless Royal Mail executives returned to the negotiating table.
+Unite warned delivery chaos was "inevitable" unless Royal Mail executives returned to the negotiating table.

+It said talks had centred on a planned cut of 542 frontline delivery managers alongside a restructure that it believed would introduce worse terms and conditions for workers.

+But Unite said executives at Royal Mail - which has already fired 420 staff members - refused to back down over redundancies causing negotiations to collapse.